bernsteining/chiphuit/README.md

 * Dump all the traced VM snapshots to your clipboard in JSON format
 * Pause / play the emulator & return to gamepad view

+An example of VM snapshot is avalaible in `assets/tetris_snapshot.json`.

 # build & run from sources

 ## lazy docker way: